omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Set the Select type for the browse faceting.
 This sets how site visitors interact with the options in the field:

 - Single (list).
-Visitors can select only one; all options are displayed in a list of radio buttons.
+Visitors can select only one; options are displayed in a list of radio buttons.
 An "All" option appears at the top and is selected on page load; users can select another option, and then clear that choice by selecting "All" again.
 - Multiple (list).
 Visitors can select multiple; all options are displayed in a list of checkboxes.
-Multiple selections by site visitors will **narrow** (Option 1 AND Option 2) the search results.
+Multiple selections by site visitors will **narrow** (Option 1 AND Option 2) the search results, regardless of the "Match any"/"Match all" value behavior set on the category.
 - Single (dropdown menu).
 Visitors can select only one; all options are displayed in a dropdown menu.
 A "Select one..." option appears at the top and is selected on page load; users can select another option, and then clear that choice by selecting "Select one..." again.
 - Text input.
 Visitors can type in text to include or exclude resources that include that text in their values.

-For Select types that include a list or a dropdown menu, you can set a Query type (queries are available for value facets only; not for classes, templates, item sets, etc.).
+For **lists or dropdown menus**, you can set a **Query type** (queries are available for value facets only; not for classes, templates, item sets, etc.).
 The options are:

 - "Is exactly": Visitors pick a value that is an exact match to the property value.
-	- For example, visitors can check a box next to an available subject value and see all items with that exact value in their subject property.
+	- For example, visitors can check a box next to an available subject value and see all items with that exact value in the subject property.
 Exact text is not case-sensitive.
 - "Is not exactly": Visitors pick a value that exactly matches items to be excluded from the results.
 	- For example, visitors can check a box next to an available subject value and see all items that do not have that exact value in their subject property.
 - "Contains": Visitors can pick a value that appears in any part of the property value.
 - "Does not contain": Visitors can pick a value to be excluded from any part of the property value.
--  "Is resource with ID": Visitors will select a resource to be included.
+-  "Is resource with ID": Visitors will select a resource that is linked to the available items in the given field (for example, all items with the same given resource in the Creator field).
+Resources display as their titles, not their IDs.
 	- If you then "Add all available values", visitors will see a list of resources that are [used as values on other items (that is, linked resources)](../content/items.md#linked-resources).
 You can employ this option without selecting a single property; then all linked resource values will be included.
-Note that IDs will not show on the public interface, although they are displayed in the administrative side.
+Note that IDs will not show on the public interface, although they are displayed in the administrative side - only titles will show in the public options.
 -  "Is not resource with ID": Visitors will select a resource to be excluded.
 	- If you then "Add all available values", visitors will see a list of resources that are used as values on other items.
 You can employ this option without selecting a single property; then all linked resource values will be included.
 Note that IDs will not show on the public interface, although they are displayed in the administrative side.
 -  "Has any value": Visitors will select the property.
+All items with that non-empty property will display.
 	- This will erase the property you chose in the steps above.
 If you then "Add all available values", visitors will see a list of properties that have values in them (in the format "Dublin Core: Language").
 -  "Has no values": Visitors will select the property.
 	- This will erase the property you chose in the steps above.
 If you then "Add all available values", visitors will see a list of properties that have empty values (in the format "Dublin Core: Language").